ASAP+ Talks “East Meets West” in Cannes

 A keynote speech on “East Meets West” was held at the Cannes Lions International Festival of Creativity on the 18th of June in the main cabana.

-Shopping is the main activity enjoyed by Chinese tourists besides sightseeing.
-Moreover, travelling times are distinctly concentrated- the peak travel time is during National Holiday Week in late September/early October.
-Targeted marketing is therefore required by overseas destinations in order to better meet the needs of Chinese tourists and promote consumption.
+Besides sightseeing, shopping is the main activity enjoyed by Chinese tourists.
+Moreover, travelling times are distinctly concentrated - the peak travel time is during National Holiday Week in late September/early October.
+Therefore, targeted marketing is required by overseas destinations in order to better meet the needs of Chinese tourists and promote consumption.

 According to Jesse, Chinese travelers are crucial to Australian tourism.
 Tourism Australia’s biggest challenge in this market is that although many Chinese want to travel to Australia, few actually do.
 Effective digital marketing helps them to solve this issue.